Carriage: Body

 The shafts of a carriage were called limbers in English dialect.
 Lancewood, a tough elastic wood of various trees, was often used especially for carriage shafts.
 A holdback, consisting of an iron catch on the shaft with a looped strap, enables a horse to back or hold back the vehicle.
 The end of the tongue of a carriage is suspended from the collars of the harness by a bar called the yoke.
 At the end of a trace, a loop called a cockeye attaches to the carriage.

-In some carriage types, the body is suspended from several leather straps called braces or thoroughbraces, attached to or serving as springs.
+In some carriage types, the body is suspended by several leather straps called thoroughbraces or braces which serve as springs.